Preserving our Natural and Agricultural Legacy

 Habitat 2020 is a coalition of environmental organizations collaborating on common issues in and affecting, the Sacramento region.
 Members of Habitat 2020 include the Sacramento Audubon Society, California Native Plant Society, Friends of Swainson’s Hawk, Save the American River Association, Save Our Sandhill Cranes, Sierra Club Mother Lode chapter – Sacramento group, Friends of Stone Lakes National Wildlife Refuge and the Sacramento Area Creeks Council.

-Sustained and coordinated participation in key regional conservation issues including:
+- Sustained and coordinated participation in key regional processes:

-- the Sacramento Area Council of Government (SACOG)’s Metropolitan Transportation Plan and Sustainable Communities Strategy and SB 375 implementation
+- the Sacramento Area Council of Government (SACOG)’s 2016 Metropolitan Transportation Plan and Sustainable Communities Strategy Update, and SB 375 implementation

 - the Sacramento Water Forum Agreement, working to develop a Flow Management Standard for the ecological health of the American River, as well as securing sustainable surface and ground water supplies for regional residents

-We also worked with the Capital Southeast Connector JPA to implement terms of ECOS’ Settlement Agreement with the JPA.
-We are seeking to strategically direct mitigation to limit the growth- inducing impacts of the project while simultaneously protecting important agricultural land and wildlife habitat.
+- Worked with the Capital Southeast Connector JPA to implement terms of ECOS’ Settlement Agreement with the JPA to strategically direct mitigation to limit the growth-inducing impacts of the project while simultaneously protecting important agricultural land and wildlife habitat

 ECOS is the 501 c(3) fiscal agent of Habitat2020.